 Call of Duty: Infinite Warfare has launched to a resounding meh from reviewers and players alike, and as per usual the PC version of that entry in the series has received a punier average review score than its console counterparts.

-During this time, Activision has decided that it would be a good idea to turn Call of Duty into a Marvel-style cinematic universe, and it looks like a mobile game for the franchise has been commissioned and is being made by Candy Crush developer King.
+During this time, Activision has decided that it would be to turn Call of Duty into a Marvel-style cinematic universe, and it looks like a mobile game for the franchise has been commissioned and is by Candy Crush developer King.

 This year, Call of Duty: WW2 will launch in the by now almost traditional November release window, to less competition than usual.
 There will be no Battlefield entry coming from EA and DICE, instead Star Wars: Battlefront 2 is slated for a November release - a game whose predecessor was critically panned due to a lack of content and convoluted DLC scheme.
 There doesn't seem to be much opposition rallied against Call of Duty's shot at a 10th consecutive year on the throne of pre-Christmas game sales.